 Every Five Things I’ve Learned session is a deliberately handmade, personal class designed to share the essential ideas and experiences of a lifetime.
 No two classes are alike, but every class first takes place live, online.
 We make the video archive of each session available soon after.

 New to Five Things I’ve Learned?
-Classes take place live, online.
-The video archive is available on demand soon after.
-Miss a live session and you can easily view again when class concludes, whenever and wherever you like.
-Check out our growing list of archived classes by clicking “All Classes” in the menu bar at upper right of the menubar on top of every page.
+Every class takes place live, online.
+The video archive of each session is available on demand soon after.
+Miss a live session and you can easily view it later, whenever and wherever you like.
+(Explore our growing list of archived classes by clicking “All Classes” in the menu bar at upper right of the menubar on top of every page.
 You can also purchase on-demand access to the 100+ classes offered during our first four years with our discounted Multi Pass.)

-If you like what you see, we encourage you to register for our newsletter, which will ensure that you’re among the first to know about just-announced live classes, and that always you’re not-too-often reminded about classes coming soon.
+If you like what you see, we encourage you to register for our newsletter, which will ensure that you’re among the first to know about just-announced live classes, and about classes coming soon.
 Season Three begins this September.
 We invite you to join us!